AgusR-99/AgusR-99/README.md

 - 🌱 I’m currently learning C#, Java, Blazor, React and more

-- ❓ Ask me about anything related to my projects
+- ❓ Ask me anything related to my projects

 - ⚡ Fun fact: I like to keep my code clean and well indented